bcoin-org/bcoin-org.github.io/api-docs-slate/source/includes/_clients.md

 - `javascript` - methods used by `bcoin-cli` can be accessed directly from javascript
 - `curl` - you can use direct HTTP calls for invoking both REST and RPC API calls

+Only thing to keep in mind is authentication, which is described in the ["Authentication"](#authentication) section.

 ## Configuring bcoin-cli

 ```shell--visible